Nemo & Friends SeaRider: Ride

 The attraction is located in the Marine Life Institute (MLI) at the heart of Port Discovery.
 A cast member explains to visitors how difficult it was to explore the oceans in the past, and especially the marine life and behavior of fish.
 Scuba divers, submersibles with claws, and even submarines designed to look like fish would all scare the fish away.
-The MLI scientists had an idea to make a submarine that looked like a fish.
-They developed a special material called Chiziminium, named after the Japanese pun of 'Shrink-amin-iam', and used this to build a fish-like submarine that shrinks, with its passengers inside, when electricity is applied, as the cast member demonstrates.

-The fish-sub is called the SeaRider, a pink and purple machine with big blue 'eyes' and a smile on its 'face', and built with artificial intelligence and its own personality, helping real fish to accept it as an actual fish.
-The guests experience the whole ride not as people within a shrunken submarine but as a new character called Sheila within the Finding Nemo/Dory universe.
+The MLI scientists had an idea to make a submarine that outright looked like a fish: they developed a special material called Chiziminium, named after the Japanese pun of 'Shrink-amin-iam', and used this to build a fish-like submarine that shrinks, with its passengers inside, when electricity is applied, as the cast member demonstrates; the fish-sub is called the SeaRider, a pink and purple machine with big blue 'eyes' and a smile on its 'face', and built with artificial intelligence and its own personality, helping real fish to accept it as an actual fish—the guests experience the whole ride not as people within a shrunken submarine but as a new character called Sheila within the Finding Nemo/Dory universe.
+Throughout the ride, Sheila runs into a varying cast of side characters from the films.

-Once the Searider shrinks, passengers arrive either during a hide-and-seek game or a field trip with Mr. Ray and his class.
+Once the Searider shrinks, passengers arrive either during a hide-and-seek game or one of Mr. Ray's field trips.
 They are invited to join in the fun while Dory reads the name of the sub and calls her new friend Sheila, as do Nemo, Marlin, and the others.
-When passengers arrive at the drop-off, they either learn that Marlin followed Mr. Ray to keep an eye on Nemo and Dory, or meet Hank while Dory introduces Sheila to the others.
+When passengers arrive at the drop-off, they either learn that Marlin followed the field trip to keep an eye on Nemo and Dory, or meet Hank while Dory introduces Sheila to the others.

 At that moment, either Squirt or Crush emerges from the current and the fish swim into the current to interact with the turtle.
 Crush helps steady Marlin when he almost shoots out of the current and Squirt playfully headbutts Sheila and comments that her head is as hard as a rock before we go on a wild ride across the current before we exit out.

-When guests exit out, they either end up surrounded by Jellyfish or end up in a kelp forest with Otters.
-In the Jellyfish scene, Dory plays with a baby jellyfish before it stings her and Marlin flicks it away.
-Soon after a full-grown jellyfish stings Sheila, Marlin saves her before they bounce across the Jellyfish forest with Nemo and Dory and make it out as Marlin protects Sheila from being stunned again.
-In the Kelp Forest scene, two playful otters swim around the kelp forest with Nemo, Dory, Marlin, and Sheila playing tag with their new friends before leaving after they nuzzle guests with the other fish.
+When guests exit out, they either end up surrounded by Jellyfish or end up in a kelp forest with sea otters.
+In the Jellyfish scene, Dory plays with a baby jellyfish before it stings her and Marlin flicks it away; soon after a full-grown jellyfish stings Sheila, and Marlin saves her before they bounce across the Jellyfish forest with Nemo and Dory and make it out as Marlin protects Sheila from being stunned again.
+In the Kelp Forest scene, several playful otters swim around the kelp forest with Nemo, Dory, Marlin, and Sheila playing tag with their new friends before leaving after they nuzzle guests with the other fish.